 - Seal all entry points around water and utility lines or pipes.
 Termites are always looking for the easiest access.

 - Never keep firewood, lumber, or paper next to the foundation or crawl space.
-In the State of Texas, any termites found within the drip line is concidered an active infestation of termites.
+In the State of Texas, any termites found within the drip line is considered an active infestation of termites.

 - Always remove any rotting wood including stumps and debris near the house.